bekk/bekk-christmas/post/elm/andthen-in-progress.md

 ```
 [andThen implementation](https://package.elm-lang.org/packages/elm/core/latest/Maybe#andThen)

 `andThen` is a function very similar to `map`, but the mapping function is of type `a -> Maybe b` rather than `a -> b`.
-The idea here is that the transformation function we supply as parameter one is only applied if parameter two is present (i.e., a `Just`). `andThen` returns the return type in the transformation function, but if `Maybe a` is `Nothing`, `andThen` returns `Nothing` and thus proceeds to the next chain in the pipeline.
+Just like with map, the transformation function we supply as parameter one is only applied if parameter two is present (i.e., a `Just`). `andThen` returns the return type from the transformation function, but if `Maybe a` is `Nothing`, `andThen` returns `Nothing` and thus proceeds to the next chain in the pipeline.
 Essentially, this means that you don’t have to pattern match the `Maybe` you are working with, which reduces boilerplate code.

 By using `andThen` function, we can remove the excessive line in the previous implementation: